-LSU coach accused of ignoring sexual harassment complaint
+LSU coach accused of ignoring sexual harassment allegation

 “I have never felt so embarrassed,” Scott, who is a grandmother, told lawmakers during an appearance in which she broke down at times in tears.

-Scott said she called LSU and reported the incident and eventually received a return phone call from Orgeron, who she said offered to put Guice on the phone to apologize.
+Scott said she called LSU about the player and eventually received a return phone call from Orgeron, who she said offered to put Guice on the phone to apologize.
 Scott said Orgeron asked her to “please forgive (Guice) because he’s a troubled child.”

 Scott said she refused to speak to the player and urged Orgeron and other LSU athletic officials to keep Guice out of an upcoming bowl game as discipline — a request that wasn’t fulfilled.
 After the call, Scott said she never heard from Orgeron again.